elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

  * Mary
 `;

-alert(guestList); // a list of guests, multiple lines
+console.log(guestList); // a list of guests, multiple lines

 // this will result in an error with single or double quotes